Eschatologue/CM_wiki/docs/class/cleric/index.md

 !!! danger "Experimental Material"

-    This class is an experimental material from Unearthed Arcana that may subject to change on the upcoming 2024 Player's Handbook.
+    This class is an experimental material from UA that may subject to change on the upcoming 2024 Player's Handbook.

     Unless stated otherwise, this material is not used for the current campaign.